smcneece/HABA/README.md

 ### 📝 Notes

-- This triggers only when Home Assistant fully restarts (not on core reload).
+- This triggers only when Home Assistant fully restarts/reboots, not on a "quick reload".
 - If you run multiple Echo devices, use a group notify like `notify.alexa_media_everywhere` to reach them all.
 - All text and sounds are optional — just delete the soundbank line if you want voice only.